TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/asc-hdinsight-denyoutbound.md

 # We ran diagnostics on your resource and found the following issue

-We determined that the network security gorup associated with the HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> have the following network security group rules that would deny outbound access from the cluster. <!--$Details-->[Details]<!--/$Details-->
+We determined that the network security group associated with the HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> have the following network security group rules that would deny outbound access from the cluster. <!--$Details-->[Details]<!--/$Details-->

 ## **Recommended Steps**